Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

     if (IsInitialized)
     {
-        // Check if the HLAPI is ready var networkActive = NetworkManager.singleton.isNetworkActive && (NetworkServer.active || NetworkClient.active);
+        // Check if the HLAPI is ready var networkActive = NetworkManager.singleton.isNetworkActive &&
+            (NetworkServer.active || NetworkClient.active);
         if (networkActive)
         {
-            // Check what mode the HLAPI is in (is if it a server, is it a client?) var server = NetworkServer.active;
+            // Check what mode the HLAPI is in var server = NetworkServer.active;
             var client = NetworkClient.active;

-            // Check what mode Dissonance is in, if they're different then call the correct method if (Mode.IsServerEnabled() != server || Mode.IsClientEnabled() != client) {
+            // Check what mode Dissonance is in and if
+            // they're different then call the correct method if (Mode.IsServerEnabled() != server
+                || Mode.IsClientEnabled() != client)
+            {
-                // HLAPI is server and client, so run as a non dedicated host (passing in the correct parameters, in this case nothing) if (server && client)
+                // HLAPI is server and client, so run as a non-dedicated
+                // host (passing in the correct parameters) if (server && client)
                     RunAsHost(Unit.None, Unit.None);